How to Make Raw Tomato and Onion Sambar

 - Grind, to get smooth powder.

-Images of Making Rasam Powder in Large Quantity:
+Images for Making Rasam Powder in Large Quantity:

 |% Daily Value *|